Bears with Hats and Independence Polynomials: Applications

 \subsection{Paths and Cycles}

 In this section, we discuss the precise value of $\hat{\mu}$ of paths and cycles.
-It follows from Corollary~\ref{cor:DegreeBound}, that $\hat{\mu}(P_n)$ and $\hat{\mu}(C_n)$ are some constants.
+It follows from Corollary~\ref{cor:DegreeBound}, that $\hat{\mu}(P_n)$ and $\hat{\mu}(C_n)$ are upper bounded by constants.
 We prove that the fractional hat chromatic number of paths and cycles goes to 4 with their increasing length.

 For a proof, we need a version of Lov\'{a}sz local lemma proved by Shearer. \begin{lemma}[Shearer~\cite{Shearer1985LocalLemma}] Let $A_1,\dots,A_n$ be events such that each event is independent on all but at most $d$ other events.
 Let the probability of any events $A_i$ is at most $p$.
 If $d > 1$ and $p < \frac{(d-1)^{d-1}}{d^d}$, then there is non-zero probability that none of the events $A_1,\dots,A_n$ occurs. \end{lemma}